Hubert Howe Bancroft

-Hubert Howe Bancroft (May 5, 1832 – March 2, 1918) was an American historian and ethnologist who wrote, published and collected works concerning the western United States, Texas, California, Alaska, Mexico, Central America and British Columbia.
+Hubert Howe Bancroft (May 5, 1832 – March 2, 1918) was an American historian and ethnologist who wrote, published, and collected works concerning the Western United States, Texas, California, Alaska, Mexico, Central America, and British Columbia.

+Life

 Early life

-He was born on May 5, 1832, in Granville, Ohio, to Azariah Ashley Bancroft and Lucy Howe Bancroft.
+Hubert Howe Bancroft was born on May 5, 1832, in Granville, Ohio, to Azariah Ashley Bancroft and Lucy Howe Bancroft.
 The Howe and Bancroft families originally hailed from the New England states of Vermont and Massachusetts, respectively.
 Bancroft's parents were staunch abolitionists and the family home was a station on the Underground Railroad.

 Bancroft attended the Doane Academy in Granville for a year, and he then became a clerk in his brother-in-law's bookstore in Buffalo, New York.

 Move to California

 In March 1852, Bancroft was provided with an inventory of books to sell and was sent to the booming California city of San Francisco to set up a West Coast regional office of the firm.
 Bancroft was successful in building his company, entering the world of publishing in the process.
 He also became a serious collector of books, building a collection numbering into the tens of thousands of volumes.

-In 1868, he resigned from his business in favor of his brother, A. L. Bancroft.
+In 1868, he resigned from his business in favor of his brother, A.L.
+Bancroft.
 He had accumulated a great library of historical material and abandoned business to devote himself entirely to writing and publishing history.

 Bancroft's library consisted of books, maps, and printed and manuscript documents, including a large number of narratives dictated to Bancroft or his assistants by pioneers, settlers, and statesmen.
 The indexing of the vast collection employed six persons for ten years.
 The library was moved in 1881 to a fireproof building and, in 1900, numbered about 45,000 volumes.

 He developed a plan to publish a history in 39 volumes of the entire Pacific coast region of North America, from Central America to Alaska.
 He employed writers and wrote some of the material himself, though he credited only himself as an author.
-In 1886, the publishing establishment of A. L. Bancroft & Company burned, and the sheets of seven volumes of the history he had written were destroyed.
+In 1886, the publishing establishment of A.L.
+Bancroft & Company burned, and the sheets of seven volumes of the history he had written were destroyed.

 Personal life

 Bancroft's first marriage was to Emily Ketchum in 1859.
-They had one child, a girl who was born in 1859, named Kate.
+They had one child, a daughter named Kate who was born in 1859.
 Emily died in childbirth in 1869.
-Bancroft married again in 1879.
-His second wife was Matilda Coley Griffing, with whom he had four children.
+In 1879, Bancroft married his second wife, Matilda Coley Griffing, with whom he had four children.

 Although he never graduated from college, in 1875 Bancroft was awarded an honorary Master of Arts degree from Yale in recognition of his massive historical work on Native Races of the Pacific States.
 He was also elected a member of the American Antiquarian Society in 1875.